Keparoo/kepweb/README.md

 The site is built using React 18.

-This project was originally bootstrapped with create-react-app.
+This project was originally bootstrapped with the create-react-app.
 It has been refactored and restructured to use Vite as the development server.

 The web components for this site were originally imiplemented with Material UI components.